rocketacademy/bootcamp-docs/course-logistics/course-methodology.md

 2. Pre-class exercises
 3. Comfortable and More Comfortable sections of post-class exercises / project

-### Saving work from a forked copy of RA's repo to a New GitHub Repo
+### Saving work from a forked copy of Rocket's repo to a New GitHub Repo

 To save work from a forked copy of a bootcamp repo to a new repo, follow the instructions below.